Skip to content

 After years of training across sprint work, hypertrophy, Pilates, yoga, and strength training, plus two years building MAKAI and speaking directly with more than 100 customers about fit, I've learned that most activewear advice focuses on the wrong thing.

-The biggest mistake people make is treating fit as a measurement problem when it's really a movement problem.
+Fit gets treated as a sizing problem when it's actually a movement problem.

 A size chart can tell you where your waist measures.
 It cannot tell you how a waistband behaves during a Pilates roll-down, how fabric responds after 30 minutes of training, or whether a pair of leggings will still feel supportive by the end of a workout.